 Best known for works such as Rob Roy, Ivanhoe and Lady of the Lake, Scott dedicated considerable time to the study of paranormal folklore, particularly those related to ghosts, demons and faeries.

 Our reprints of his paranormal works include Letters on Demonology and Witchcraft.

 Marcus McAllister – M. McAllister is a remarkable artist represented by his website, Dreambelly Fragments.
 We were honored to publish some of Marcus’ early art books, and we’re delighted that he’s continued to expand his work in many media.

-Maddie Montrose – Maddie is the pen name of a long-time member of New Forest Books’ publishing team.
+Maddie Montrose – Maddie was an early member of New Forest Books’ publishing team.
 She writes erotic parodies for adults, and publishes them under her own label.